-What a Zoning Variance Is and How You Get One
+What a Zoning Variance Is and How to Get One

 Have you ever driven down a street in a city and seen different types of buildings and uses for buildings in the same street?
-For example, maybe there is a lovely Victorian home next to a pizza restaurant.
-This variation in different types of building in an area is not common because most localities have zoning restrictions.
+For example, there is a lovely Victorian home next to a pizza restaurant.
+This variation in different types of buildings in an area is not common because most localities have zoning restrictions.

 Zoning restrictions are put in place by cities to keep property values high.
-The value of that Victorian home is much higher, for example, if it's next to similar homes and not a pizza restaurant.
-James Kimmons talks about Houston, which has no zoning variances, Houston controls building types with deed restrictions and building permits.
+The value of that Victorian home is much higher, for example, if it's next to similar homes instead of a pizza restaurant.
+An example of an atypical city is Houston, which has no zoning variances.
+Houston controls building types with deed restrictions and building permits.

 Why You Need One

-When you find a location for your business, to build, buy or lease, you may have been told that you need a zoning variance because your type of business is different from the specified zoning use for that area.
+When you find a location for your business—whether to build, to buy or to lease, you may have been told that you need a zoning variance because your type of business is different from the specified zoning use for that area.

 For example, you may want to operate a construction business in an area that is zoned for retail stores.
-In this case, you may need to go to the local planning or zoning board and request a variance (exception) to the current zoning type, to open your business.
+In this case, you may need to go to the local planning or zoning board and request a variance (exception) to the current zoning type before you open your business.

-A variance is an exception to a zoning restriction which allows the use of the land outside the requirements of the zoning for that area.
+A variance is an exception to a zoning restriction that allows the use of the land outside the requirements of the zoning for that area.
 Variances can be given by a locality for businesses who present valid reasons for the variance and who can show that the variance will not lessen property values or interfere with the use of the property by current residents.
 In some cases, you may have to go before the city council or municipal government and plead your case.

 Zoning Permits and Variances